 Neuroimaging Web-Based Instruction for fMRI Analsyis

-These data and tutorials are part of a long-term initiative to develop an open-access online source for teaching of fMRI Data Analysis.
+NeWBI4fMRI is a set of data and tutorials that are part of a long-term initiative to develop an open-access online source for teaching of fMRI Data Analysis.
 The initiative stems from over 15 years of teaching of Psychology 9223: Neuroimaging of Cognition by Prof. Jody Culham at the Western University and the related popular web site, www.fmri4newbies.com.

-Starting in 2017, funding from a $66M Canada First Research Excellence Fund (CFREF) BrainsCAN grant to Western University was committed to enable our team to take fMRI teaching “to the next level”.
-In 2017-19, BrainsCAN funded data collection and development of these tutorials by Western Computer Science PhD student Ethan Jackson, in consultation with Prof. Jody Culham of Western’s Department of Psychology, Brain and Mind Institute, and Neuroscience Program.
-In 2018-19, Nicola Popp was a teaching assistant who helped improve the tutorials and web site.
+Starting in 2017, funding from a $66M BrainsCAN grant from the Canada First Research Excellence Fund to Western University was committed to enable our team to take fMRI teaching “to the next level”.
+In 2017-19, BrainsCAN funded data collection and development of these tutorials by Ethan Jackson. then a Western Computer Science PhD student. in consultation with Prof. Jody Culham of Western’s Department of Psychology, Brain and Mind Institute, and Neuroscience Program.
+In 2018-19, Nicola Popp, a Western Neuroscience PhD student, was a teaching assistant who helped improve the tutorials and web site.
 Over the term of BrainsCAN, we plan to continue to develop and expand this initiative.

 We gratefully acknowledge CFREF funding and the support of the BrainsCAN executive committee and staff.

 Programmer Kevin Stubbs provided invaluable help in data processing and troubleshooting.
-MRI Facility Manager Joe Gati, MR technologist Scott Charlton, and Sr. MRI Research Technologist Trevor Szekeres advised on data collection.
+MRI Facility Manager Joe Gati, MR technologist Scott Charlton, and Senior MRI Research Technologist Trevor Szekeres advised on data collection.
 Tutorial development benefitted from contributions from earlier ad hoc tutorials developed by previous 9223 teaching assistants: Ken Valyear, Samantha Podrabarec, Scott Macdonald, and Ed O’Neil.
-It also benefitted from example tutorials developed by the Psychology 9223 class of Fall 2017.
-We hope that future students and collaborators will help us improve and extend the tutorials.
+It also benefitted from example tutorials developed students in Psychology 9223 over several years.
+We hope that future students and collaborators will help us improve and extend the tutorials to new domains

 Over the term of BrainsCAN, we anticipate the following developments: